Stylized logo showcasing "Breaking News" in bold red and black text, emphasizing urgency and importance of current events. latest news

 Impact on residents and businesses

-For citizens, the disruption means more than losing internet access.
-Students can’t attend online classes, businesses reliant on digital payments and communications face delays, and ordinary communication calling friends or family is interrupted.
-Local vendors, freelancers, and small businesses are particularly affected.
-Many operate through online platforms, and the suspension directly impacts their earnings.
-For daily wage earners who coordinate work through mobile messages, the disruption creates additional challenges.
-It’s difficult, especially for those who work online, said a resident of Islamabad.
-But if it’s for security, we understand.
-Still, it makes things harder.
-Small business owners in Rawalpindi voiced similar concerns, emphasizing that prolonged suspensions could have lasting economic effects.
+For citizens, the twin cities service suspension means more than losing internet access.
+Students cannot attend online classes, businesses that rely on digital payments and communication face delays, and ordinary communication with friends or family is interrupted.
+Local vendors, freelancers, and small businesses feel the impact the most.
+Many operate through online platforms, and the suspension directly affects their earnings.
+Daily wage earners who coordinate work through mobile messages face additional challenges.
+‘It’s difficult, especially for those who work online,’ said a resident of Islamabad.
+‘But if it’s for security, we understand.
+Still, it makes things harder.’
+Small business owners in Rawalpindi shared similar concerns, emphasizing that prolonged suspensions could have lasting economic effects.

 A precaution, not a punishment